Chris Del Conte

 In 2013-14, TCU totaled six team or individual Big 12 championships in addition to track and field's Lorraine Ugen winning the NCAA indoor title in the women's long jump.

 TCU's momentum carried into the 2014-15 athletics season as it won its first Big 12 football championship in just its third season in the conference.
+The Horned Frogs finished third in season-ending polls after defeating Ole Miss, 42-3, in the Chick-fil-A Peach Bowl.

 In 2012-13, TCU capture three national championships.
 Rifle won the NCAA smallbore title, while Ugen (women's long jump) and Charles Silmon (men's 100 meters) were individual winners at the NCAA Outdoor Track and Field Championships.